Skip to content

 Improved sanitation, food safety and immunisation are effective ways to combat hepatitis A.

 • Perform hand hygiene frequently, especially before eating or handling food, and after using the toilet or handling vomitus or faecal matter.
-Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with a disposable paper towel or hand dryer.
-If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.
+Wash hands with liquid soap and water, and rub for at least 20 seconds, then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub may be considered.
+As alcohol does not effectively kill HAV, alcohol-based handrub should not substitute hand hygiene with liquid soap and water.

 • Wear gloves and a mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.